Special Needs Travel Destinations And Programs

-There are many special needs destinations and travel programs, both to snow and sand vacation resorts, that offer fun for the whole family, including those with physical or mental disabilities or special dietary needs.
+There are many special needs travel destinations and activity programs for those with physical or mental disabilities or special dietary needs.
+As both snow and sand vacation resorts become more inclusive, they offer fun for the whole family.

-Disability travelers will appreciate the resources available, whether for themselves or companions who have special needs, either physical or intellectual ones.
+Disability travelers will appreciate the resources available, whether for themselves or companions who have special needs.
 From mainstream destinations with special programs for the deaf or mobility challenged, to specialty locations that focus primarily on working with autism and other mental disabilities, travelers of all backgrounds and interests should be able to plan a fun family vacation.

 Year Round Recreation for Special Needs Travelers